Metrics

 AP summarizes a precision-recall curve as the weighted mean of precisions achieved at each threshold, with the increase in recall from the previous threshold used as the weight:

-where PnP_n and RnR_n are the precision and recall at the nth threshold.
+where and are the precision and recall at the nth threshold.
 This implementation is not interpolated and is different from computing the area under the precision-recall curve with the trapezoidal rule, which uses linear interpolation and can be too optimistic.

 Note: this implementation is restricted to the binary classification task or multilabel classification task.